All Episodes

 And there are some Republicans who are running scared because they look at the results, as I mentioned moments ago in 06, and they say, gosh, I got to distance myself from the war or at least appear to be critical of our progress here so I don't get caught up in the next landslide defeat.

-Well, we'll deal with what the Republicans ought to do to win in 06, but it certainly isn't running away and it isn't being cowardly.
+Well, we'll deal with what the Republicans ought to do to win in 06, but it certainly isn't running away and isn't being cowardly.

-I mean, what uh what these Republicans and others have to understand is that the opponents, the Democrats, the drive-by media, all the left, they have no plan for fighting this enemy.
+I mean, what these Republicans and others have to understand is that the opponents, the Democrats, the drive-by media, all the left, they have no plan for fighting this enemy, just as they absolutely had no plan for defeating the Soviet Union.

-And if you think this bunch doesn't need to be defeated, and if you think Al Qaeda is just going to go away when we go away, you have another thing coming.
+And if you think this bunch doesn't need to be defeated, and if you think al-Qaeda is just going to go away when we go away, you have another thing coming.

 That's how dangerous it is.

-Folks, I'm telling you, it's far more serious than anybody wants to realize, and we pull out and don't defeat this enemy.
+And we pull out and don't defeat this enemy.

 We will at some point have to deal with this.

-This is I got to thinking about this the other day.
+This is, I got to thinking about this the other day.

 Screw them.